kekyo/NamingFormatter/README.md

   * Added asynchronous overloads.
 * 2.0.16: Fixed not including net35 assembly.
 * 2.0.15:
-  * Breaking change: Changed the NuGet package name from "CenterCLR.NamingFormatter" to "NamingFormatter".
+  * Breaking change: Changed the NuGet package name from "NamingFormatter" to "NamingFormatter".
   * Breaking change: Changed namespace name from "CenterCLR" to "NamingFormatter".
   * Added some target frameworks.
   * Omitted strong-key signing.